 Snapchat User Statistics

-Most Snapchat users engage in the app to communicate
+Snapchat users in the US

 Snapchat Usage Statistics

 To put this number in perspective, Twitter users send about 500 million tweets a day, while on Facebook 293,000 statuses are updated, and 136,000 photos are uploaded every minute.
 According to Statista, we saw a 0.5 million leap in snaps between Q3 2016 and Q1 2017.

 According to Daily Beast Snapchat statistics, users send an average of 34 snaps per day, and spend 35 minutes per day using the app.
 Snapchat is secretive about the dissemination of such usage data, and the Daily Beast figure is based on confidential data, covering April-September 2017.